Website icon Xpert.Digital

 • For professional reasons – 16%

-• Because I only wanted to take part in a competition/deal – 12%
+• Because I only wanted to participate in one competition/deal – 12%

-Frequency of LinkedIn use in Germany in the third quarter of 2020
+Frequency of LinkedIn usage in Germany in the 3rd quarter of 2020

 LinkedIn usage frequency in Germany 2020 – Image: Xpert.Digital

-Only 18 percent of all German LinkedIn users log in daily, according to a survey in the third quarter of 2020.
-The majority of 90 percent said they used the platform at least (or only) once a month, while 63 percent did so weekly.
+Only 18 percent of all German LinkedIn users log in daily, according to a survey conducted in the third quarter of 2020.
+The majority (90 percent) stated that they use the platform at least once a month (or only once), while 63 percent do so weekly.

 LinkedIn usage frequency in Germany 2020